Daniel Biles

 William Daniel Biles (born August 12, 1952) is a justice of the Kansas Supreme Court.
-Biles was appointed on January 7, 2009, by Kansas Governor Kathleen Sebelius to replace retiring Chief Justice Kay McFarland.
+Biles was appointed on January 7, 2009, by Governor Kathleen Sebelius to replace retiring Chief Justice Kay McFarland.

 Personal life and education

 Dan Biles was born August 12, 1952, in El Dorado, Kansas.
-He graduated with his bachelor's degree in journalism from Kansas State University in 1975 and his Juris Doctor from Washburn University School of Law in 1980.
+He graduated with a Bachelor of Science in journalism from Kansas State University in 1975 and his Juris Doctor from Washburn University School of Law in 1980.
 He is the father of three daughters.

-Legal career
+Career

 Before becoming a practicing attorney, Biles was a reporter for the Associated Press Kansas Division from 1975 to 1980.
 After graduating from Law School, Biles joined the Kansas Attorney General's Office from 1980 to 1985 before entering into private practice.